-- Read this manual carefully until you completely understand and can follow all safety rules, precautions, and operating instructions before attempting to use the unit. - Restrict the use of your saw to adult users who understand and can follow safety rules, precautions, and operating instructions found in this manual. - Wear protective gear.
-Always use steeltoed safety footwear with non-slip soles; snug-fitting clothing; heavy-duty, non-slip gloves; eye protection such as non-fogging, vented goggles or face screen; an approved safety hard hat; and sound barriers (ear plugs or mufflers) to protect your hearing.
+- · Read this manual carefully until you completely understand and can follow all safety rules, precautions, and operating instructions before attempting to use the unit. - Restrict the use of your saw to adult users who understand and can follow safety rules, precautions, and operating instructions found in this manual. - Wear protective gear.
+Always use steel-toed safety footwear with non-slip soles; snug-fitting clothing; heavy-duty, non-slip gloves; eye protection such as non-fog-ging, vented goggles or face screen; an approved safety hard hat; and sound barri-are (as numer or muffers) to protect your ers (ear plugs or mufflers) to protect your hearing.
 Regular users should have hearing checked regularly as chain saw noise can damage hearing.
 Secure hair above shoulder length.

 - Keep all parts of your body away from the chain when the engine is running. - Keep children, bystanders, and animals a minimum of 30 feet (10 meters) away from the work area.
 Do not allow other people or animals to be near the chain saw when starting or operating the chain saw. - Do not handle or operate a chain saw when you are fatigued, ill, or upset, or if you have taken alcohol, drugs, or medication.
-You must be in good physical condition and mentally alert.
+You must be in good physical condition and men-tally alert.
 Chain saw work is strenuous.
 If you have any condition that might be aggravated by strenuous work, check with your doctor before operating a chain saw.

-· Carefully plan your sawing operation in advance.
+Carefully plan your sawing operation in advance.
 Do not start cutting until you have a clear work area, secure footing, and, if you are felling trees, a planned retreat path.